ubccsss/ubccsss.org/content/services/exams/_index.md

 You can find our collection of CPSC exams and quizzes here.
 They're sorted by year and course.
 Solutions (where they exist) are also provided.

-_NOTE:_ These exams are here as reference ONLY.
+_NOTE:_ These exams and hints are here as reference ONLY.
 Examinable materials and course content vary from year to year, so any materials on this website might be out of date.
-We are not responsible for any mistakes in the solution materials provided herein; however, we will accept notifications as such so we can place appropriate notices.
+Exam hints are community-contributed.
+We are not responsible for any mistakes in the hints or solution materials provided herein; however, we will accept notifications as such so we can place appropriate notices.

 ###### Outline